stardot/beebem-windows/README.txt

   LEDs                - The Beeb keyboard and disc (1770 only) LEDs can be
                         shown at the bottom of the BeebEm window.

+  Motion Blur         - Fades out contents of previous frames rather than
+                        blanking them out.
+Can improve flicker in some games.
+The % intensities of the 8 frames can be edited in the following registry key:
+                        HKEY_CURRENT_USER\Software\BeebEm\
+                                                MotionBlurIntensities

 Speed Menu: